Skills Based Approaches

 Capacity: Unlimited

-Our new Weekly Lunch Meeting is a recurring online support group designed to help participants connect with others in recovery during mealtime.
-Because mealtimes can be especially challenging in recovery, this group offers a supportive space where people can share the experience with a sense of community, shared intention, and gentle conversation.
-Participants may use the time to work toward personal goals such as following through with regular nourishment, trying a challenge food, increasing variety or volume, or practicing regulation with food present.
-The facilitator will eat alongside participants and guide light conversation and brief check-ins throughout the hour.
+You can use the time to work toward personal goals such as following through with regular nourishment, trying a challenge food, increasing variety or volume, or practicing regulation with food present.
+The facilitator will eat alongside you and provide light conversation and brief check-ins throughout the hour.
 There is no expectation to show food and no plate checking.
-Each participant sets their own goals and engages in the way that feels most supportive for them.
+You set your own goals and engage in the way that feels most supportive.

 OUR FACILITATORS